procinger/gitops-playground/README.md

 frontend            # Golang Application for the Frontend gitops-settings     # Kargo.io Settings local-dev           # Tilt.dev Configuration
-manifests           # kustomization for all environments including the local development environment Tiltfile            # Entrypoint for tilt up
+manifests           # kustomization for all environments base                # Base Manifests for all Environments stages              # Different Configurations per Environment Tiltfile            # Entrypoint for Tilt.dev
 ```